pgengler/datatest/README.md

 When authors do load, for the CP version only, the value of the attributes are not working in the template

+## 3.27 Ember Data

+Branch `ember-data-327` is the same application with Ember Data 3.27, both of the above issues do not exist on this branch

 ---